-First term, Odes and Epodes of Horace; Mythology, and Prose Composition.
+First term, Odes and Epodes of Horace; Mythology and Prose omposition.

-Second term, Letters of Cicero; Collateral Reading, and Reports on Special Topics, and Prose Composition.
+Second term, Letters of Cicero, Collateral Reading, and Reports on Special Topics, and Prose Composition.

 Latin III.-Two hours per week.
+Collateral readings, and Reports on special topics.

 First term, Satires of Juvenal.
 Second term, Cicero: De Officiis.